Principles underlying financial-statement reporting and notes

 Options and warrants: Options and warrants are contractual agreements as part of which the seller (writer) grants the acquirer, in general, the right but not the obligation, to purchase (call option) or sell (put option) a specified quantity of a financial instrument or commodity at a price agreed in advance on or prior to a stipulated date.
 The acquirer pays the seller a premium for this right.
 There are also options with more complex payment structures.
 Options can be traded over-the-counter or on regulated exchanges.
 They may also be traded in the form of a security (warrant).

 In accordance with the Risk Policy of the Group, VP Bank deploys certain derivatives for hedging purposes.
 From an economic point of view, the opposing valuation effects resulting from the underlying and hedging transactions offset each other.
-As these transactions do not, however, correspond to the strict and specific IFRS provisions, there ensues an asymmetrical representation, in bookkeeping terms, of the changes in value of the underlying transaction and the hedge.
+As these transactions do not, however, correspond to the strict and specific IFRS guidelines, there ensues an asymmetrical representation, in bookkeeping terms, of the changes in value of the underlying transaction and the hedge.
 Fair-value changes of such derivatives are reported in trading and interest income, respectively, in the appropriate period.

 The rules of hedge accounting can be applied voluntarily.
 Under certain conditions, the use of hedge accounting enables the risk-management activities of a company to be represented in the annual financial statements.
 This occurs through the juxta-positioning of expenses and income from hedging instruments with those from the designated underlying transactions with regard to certain risks.